TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

 a subdomain's Ubiquitous Language ([2](../references.md)).

 #### C. Defining Functional Components With Class Responsibility Collaborator (CRC) cards
-This technique involves identifying the main system actors; eg from the Aggregates first deduced during Event Storming, or  entities noted in the BDD specifications above, and representing these visually for easy collaboration as Class Responsibility Collaboration (CRC) cards.
+CRC Card modelling is an object-oriented technique that involves identifying the main system actors; e.g. from the Aggregates first deduced during Event Storming or entities noted in the BDD specifications above, and representing these visually for easy collaboration on separate cards.
-Each of these should capture the following:
+Each CRC card should capture the following:
      1. A class name, which represents a known concept within the domain and is easily-understood by business and technical members (this will go into our Ubiquitous Language)
      2. Class responsibilities
-     3. Associated classes
+     3. Associated classes.
+A class often does not have sufficient information to fulfill its responsibilities, and must _collaborate_ with other classes to complete their task.
+Such collaboration may be either: i. a request for information from another class, or ii. a command to perform an action.

-e.g.
+The following illustrates cards for our identified aggregates.

   ![crc-cards.svg](crc-cards.svg)